e0958902/tp/docs/UserGuide.md

 	-dM dosageMorning       Morning dosage of medication
 	-dA dosageAfternoon     Afternoon dosage of medication
 	-dE dosageEvening       Evening dosage of medication
-	-rep                    How often to take medication
-                              (eg: Supply a number from 1 to 7) -r remarks              Additional remarks on medication
+	-rep repeat             How often to take medication (eg: Supply a number from 1 to 7) -r remarks              Additional remarks on medication
 	-h                      Prints this help message